Trump drops spy chief pick Ratcliffe and mulls a replacement

 PENTAGON TURMOIL

-The change in leadership at the top of the U.S. intelligence community comes after half a year of turmoil atop the Pentagon.
-The Senate on July 23 confirmed Army Secretary Mark Esper to be secretary of defense, ending the longest period that the Pentagon had been without a permanent top official, a stint that began after James Mattis resigned in December over policy differences with Trump.
+The change in leadership at the top of the U.S. intelligence community comes after a half-year of turmoil atop the Pentagon.
+The Senate on July 23 confirmed Army Secretary Mark Esper as defense secretary, ending the longest period that the Pentagon had been without a permanent top official, a stint that began after James Mattis resigned in December over policy differences with Trump.

-Trump’s previous pick to be secretary of defense, Patrick Shanahan, withdrew from consideration in June after reports emerged of domestic violence in his family.
+Trump’s previous pick for defense secretary, Patrick Shanahan, withdrew in June after reports of domestic violence in his family.

 Ratcliffe, confirming he had withdrawn from consideration, said he thought the confirmation process would become a partisan battle between Republicans and Democrats.